Obstetrics | Fetal anatomy: Raising the bar

 MFM RBWH, Qld Health

-Larissa is a sonographer with more than 25 years in clinical practice, including 15 years dedicated to maternal-fetal medicine in Brisbane.
+Larissa is a sonographer of > 25 years in clinical practice, including 16 years dedicated to maternal-fetal medicine in Brisbane.
 She completed her doctorate in MFM in 2019, with research focusing on the use of spectral Doppler and placental biomarkers to predict intrapartum fetal compromise in low-risk pregnancies.

-Larissa has contributed nine peer-reviewed publications and regularly presents her work to both Australian and international audiences.
-In her dual roles as an MFM sonographer and advanced clinical educator, she delivers tertiary-level obstetric ultrasound and provides clinical support and mentorship to rural and remote sonographers across Queensland.
-Larissa is passionate about advancing the profession, promoting evidence-based practice, and supporting the next generation of sonographers to deliver high-quality obstetric imaging.
+Larissa has contributed nine peer-reviewed publications and presents her work to both Australian and international audiences.
+In her role as an MFM sonographer she delivers tertiary-level clinical obstetric ultrasound and teaching to sonographers, MFM Fellows and Obstetric registrars.
+Larissa is passionate about advancing the profession, promoting evidence-based practice, and supporting the next generation of sonographers to deliver excellence in obstetric imaging.

 Dr Michelle Pedretti